inductiva/inductiva/docs/prerequisites/osX.md

 Installing the Developer Tools may take a while (perhaps up to an hour depending on the speed of your Internet Connection) because it involves downloading quite a lot of software, including compilers and other development tools.
 Wait until you get the completion message.

-c) **Testing Python3 Again**.
+3. **Testing Python3 Again**.
 Once everything is installed, then you can type python3 again on your terminal and should see something similar to Image X. You now have Python 3 installed, you can proceed to Stage 2.

-# Stage 2: Updating PIP and setting PATH
+## Stage 2: Updating PIP and setting PATH

 Now that you have Python 3 installed, we need to be sure that some other minor dependencies are also met.
 There are two things we need to do:

-1) update pip, the package installer for Python.
+1. update pip, the package installer for Python.
-2) make sure all Python binaries are visible from the command line
+2. make sure all Python binaries are visible from the command line

 For updating pip, on the terminal type: